 Al Jarreau biography

 Singer-songwriter Al Jarreau was born in Milwaukee, Wisconsin, on March 12, 1940.
 His first album was released in 1965.
-He has recorded more than two dozen albums over the last three decades, becoming the only vocalist in music history to receive Grammy awards in three separate categories (jazz, pop and R&B).
+He has recorded more than two dozen albums over the past several decades, becoming the first vocalist in music history to receive Grammy Awards in three separate categories (jazz, pop and R&B).
 In 1996, the Best of Al Jarreau compilation was released, featuring his career hits.

-Early LifeSinger, songwriter.
-Born in Milwaukee, Wisconsin, on March 12, 1940.
-The quintessential contemporary jazz artist, Jarreau is the only vocalist in music history to receive Grammy awards in three separate categories (jazz, pop and R&B).
-He has recorded more than two dozen albums over the last three decades.
+Famed singer-songwriter Al Jarreau was born Alwin Lopez Jarreau in Milwaukee, Wisconsin, on March 12, 1940.
+The quintessential contemporary jazz artist, Jarreau is the first vocalist in music history to receive Grammy Awards in three separate categories (jazz, pop and R&B).
+He has recorded more than two dozen albums over the past several decades.

-Jarreau grew up in a religious household; his father was a minister and Al began singing in the church choir at the age of four.
-In 1960, he graduated from Wisconsin's Ripon College, where he performed locally with a group called The Indigos on weekends.
-After earning his Master's Degree in Vocational Rehabilitation from the University of Iowa, he moved to San Francisco to begin a brief career as a social worker.
+Jarreau grew up in a religious household.
+His father was a minister, and Al began singing in the church choir at the age of 4.
+In 1960, he graduated from Wisconsin's Ripon College, where he performed locally with a group called the Indigos on weekends.
+After earning his master's degree in vocational rehabilitation from the University of Iowa, Jarreau moved to San Francisco to begin a brief career as a social worker.
 There, his desire to sing persisted, and he found himself performing at a small jazz club with a trio headed by George Duke.

-Career HighlightsHe moved to Los Angeles and began playing in small clubs on the West Coast.
-He branched out to New York City as well, where he gained national television exposure by crooning with Johnny Carson and Merv Griffin.
+In addition to playing in small clubs along the West Coast, Al Jarreau branched out to New York City, where he gained national television exposure by crooning with Johnny Carson and Merv Griffin.
 His first album, 1965, released that year, was pure jazz featuring pianist Cal Bezemer, bassist Gary Allen and drummer Joe Abodeely.

 In 1992, after touring the globe for nearly two years, Jarreau returned to the studio to produce Heaven and Earth for which he received his fifth Grammy for Best R&B Vocal Performance.
 He released Tenderness in 1994 with an all-star cast, including David Sanborn, Kathleen Battle, Joe Sample and Steve Gadd.